 Fill It with Veggies

-Now that you’ve got texture figured out, you can make sure you eat more veggies (and your kids do too!) by adding veggies into your brown rice.
-The best way to accomplish this is by making half of the liquid ratio water and the other half either a salsa or vegetable juice.
+Now that you’ve got texture figured out, you can make sure you eat more veggies (and your kids do, too!) by adding veggies to your brown rice.
+The best way to accomplish this is by making half the liquid ratio water and the other half a salsa or vegetable juice.
 Tomato juice and carrot juice will work best here, so use them for cooking the rice.
 The color will look brilliant, the flavor will be wonderful, and it will be even more nutritious.

-Alternatively, you can also add sauteed veggies into the rice right after it finishes cooking.
+Alternatively, you can add sauteed veggies to the rice right after cooking.
 Sauté up diced yellow onions and then add some peas.
 Or throw in a handful of spinach as the rice finishes so it will wilt up perfectly right before you serve it.